 Increased pain from the incision

 Trouble controlling bowels or bladder

 Painful calf that is warm to the touch and sore with pressure

 Swelling of their foot, ankle, or calf that is not relieved by raising the feet

 Chest pain or shortness of breath

-Increased pain in lower extremity
+Increased pain in the back or leg

 2011 The International Scientific Society on Scoliosis Orthopaedic and Rehabilitation Treatment Guidelines: Orthopaedic and Rehabilitation Treatment of Idiopathic Scoliosis During Growth.
 Negrini, S. Scoliosis.
 2012;7(3):s1-35.